geogardenclub/geogardenclub.github.io/docs/user-guide/scenarios.md

 If you want to add a planting to your garden plans, but aren't yet sure of the bed, you can create a MISC bed to hold these plantings.
 Plantings can later be reassigned to a different bed.

+## Adding plantings for which the variety is unknown

+There are two scenarios in which you may not know the variety of the crop you are planting.

+1. If you are planning for the upcoming season, you may choose to leave the "varieties" field blank, and it will be represented in the format Tomato(?).
+Once you've decided the variety, you can update the planting to include it.
+2. If you have "mystery seeds" you may never know the variety.
+In that case you can use the crop name as variety name, which will be represented in the format Tomato(Tomato).

+*Note that adding observations is only possible when the "variety" field is filled out.